sidney-eliot/3d-artists-handbook/content/uv-unwrapping.md

 enableToc: true
 ---
 ## Overview
-UV Unwrapping is best in blender, by far.
-When UV unwrapping it's good practice to use UV checker maps to better see distortions.
+UV Unwrapping is best in Blender, by far.
+When UV unwrapping, its good practice to use UV checker maps to better see distortions.
 Make sure that every part of the model that shares the same atlas texture map has the same UV checker map size.
 My favorite collection of UV Checker Maps is [here](https://polycount.com/discussion/186513/free-checker-pattern-texture).

 ## Placing Seams
 >[!tip] Helpful stuff for placing seams